Abdelrhman-Nagy/FreelanceMarketplace/README_DEPLOYMENT.md

 If deployment fails:
 1. Ensure running as Administrator
 2. Check Node.js is installed and in PATH
-3. Verify PostgreSQL is running
+3. Verify SQL Server is running
 4. Check Windows Event Viewer for errors
 5. Review iisnode logs in `C:\inetpub\wwwroot\freelancing-platform\iisnode\`